Fergus3763/UI-for-Dashboard/handover/HUB2_to_HUB3_Master_Handover.md

 🪪 Signature & Metadata

 Prepared under the direction of
-Fergus [Surname] — Project Owner, WorXinn
+Fergus [Surname] — Project Owner, Fergus
 Finalized and approved by HUB#2 on 30 October 2025, 14:05 (Dublin Time).

 ✅ Step-by-Step GitHub Upload Protocol